£100 fines, 3,000 word essays, and ‘strong’ words of advice: How British unis fail to punish racist students

 Other students we've spoken to tell us of cases where victims of racism wait months to hear of an outcome, often to only receive emails from their university saying "we’ve dealt with it appropriately but we can’t tell you what they measure we’ve taken is'."

 This leads to a choice, and goes some way to explain why many have forgone formal complaints in favour of social media.
-Faced with slow investigations and murky outcomes, drawing public attention forces universities to act to protect their reputation.
+Faced with slow investigations and murky outcomes, students who draw public attention force universities to act to protect their reputation.

 The pattern from all these statistics and students' experiences matter.